vaughan-rich/signal-generator/README.md

 This program includes both windowing in real space and the additional features of adding noise / cleaning up of a noisy wave.
 Both, however, cannot be done simultaneously in this version.
 I've built in some failsafes to prevent crashing if this is attempted, and will look to fix this in a later version.

-# To Do List for Future Versions
+# To-Do List For Future Versions

 * Add support for windowing and adding noise at the same time.
 * Package sections of if-else logic into custom functions (or adjust altogether) for tidier, more concise and less repetitive code.